fiatconnect/specification/fiatconnect-api.md

 will expire.
 This field MUST NOT be more than four hours (14400 seconds) later than the `issued-at` field.

-Note that in cases where a client is attempting to authorize themselves as the owner of a contract-owned account (rather than an externally-owned account), the `address` field MUST correspond to the address of the on-chain contract account, rather than the EOA address.
+Note that in cases where a client is attempting to authorize themselves as the owner of a contract-owned account (rather than an externally-owned account), the `address` field MUST correspond to the address of the on-chain contract account, rather than the externally-owned account (EOA) address.
 In all cases, however, the client should still sign the message using the EOA's private key.

 #### 3.2.1.4.
 Session Cookies

 Once the client generates a SIWE-compliant plaintext message, it signs it with the user's externally-owned account private key, resulting in an [EIP-191](https://eips.ethereum.org/EIPS/eip-191)
 Signed Data Standard format message.
 After generating the signed message, the client will send it to the server at a `POST /auth/login` endpoint, described below.
 If the server accepts the signed message as valid, it will respond with a session cookie linked that identifies the user's authenticated session within the server.
-The name of the session cookie is not specified by this specification, but the server MUST use a consistent name for the session cookie, and SHOULD make a best-effort at choosing a unique name, that will not conflict with the session cookies served by other FiatConnect-compliant APIs.
+The name of the session cookie is not mandated by this specification, but the server MUST use a consistent name for the session cookie, and SHOULD make a best-effort at choosing a unique name, that will not conflict with the session cookies served by other FiatConnect-compliant APIs.
 It is the client's responsibility to manage session cookies between different FiatConnect
 APIs.